Vinushika/ssc2museca/readme.md

 ## Dependencies

 The following external dependencies are required to run this conversion software:
+- IFS LayeredFS - Instructions inlcuded in the download. https://mon.im/bemanipatcher/secret/ifs_layeredfs_latest.zip

-- ffmpeg - Used to convert various audio formats to the ADPCM format required by MÚSECA.
+- ffmpeg - (now included) Used to convert various audio formats to the ADPCM format required by MÚSECA.
-- sox - Used to create preview clips.
+- sox - (now included) Used to create preview clips.
 - python3 - The script assumes python 3.5 or better to operate.
 - MÚSECA cabinet - Obviously you'll need to have access to one of these to test and play songs.